Are you looking to sell your legal practice at some stage in the next few years?

 What Buyers are Looking For When Buying a Small Law Firm

 Valuation of Law Firm Goodwill in Small Law Firms

 You can visit Peter Frankl’s website at www.peter.frankl.name

-You can visit the Wollermann & Assocciates website where both Trevor Willoughby and Gary Lay specialise in selling legal practices at www.wollermann.com.au
+You can visit the Wollermann & Assocciates website where both Trevor Willoughby ( now retired) and Gary Lay specialise in selling legal practices at www.wollermann.com.au